 What this is saying is that at each stage and each touch we are given an opportunity to educate as marketers and walk our leads or walk our opportunities through their buying journey, and making sure that they have all the information they need to make an informed decision.

 As marketers and business owners, wouldn't it be nice to know which channels are leading towards the sale?
 This is where multi-channel attribution comes in.
-It's a method for marketing measurement that evaluates the impact of each channel in driving a conversion.
-And this allows us to determine the value of each specific channel.
+It's a method for marketing measurement that evaluates the impact of each channel in driving conversion.
+This allows us to determine the value of each specific channel.
 I recently did a video on which channel is the best ROI and at the end of that video it comes down to it depends.
 It depends on what your goals are and depends on how you're moving people through the funnel.
-And this is how you can define which one has that.
+This is how you can define which one has that.
 This is where multi-channel attribution is extremely valuable.

-This model gives the full sales credit to the first marketing touch point or the interaction before the conversion.
-So if they came in through organic search, and then they converted as a lead, organic would get all the credit.
+This model gives the full sales credit to the first marketing touchpoint or the interaction before the conversion.
+If they came in through organic search, and then they converted as a lead, organic would get all the credit.
 A lot of businesses I work with choose this model where they want to see which was that first source that led to a conversion.

 The opposite of that is last touch attribution.
-And this is actually what Google Analytics has set up by default.
-And this model gives the full credit or the full sales credit to the last marketing touch point.
-So maybe they came to your site organic and then maybe they came back again later on through social media.
+This is actually what Google Analytics has set up by default.
+This model gives the full credit or the full sales credit to the last marketing touch point.
+Maybe they came to your site organic and then maybe they came back again later on through social media.
 And then finally, maybe they clicked on an ad and that ad drove them to conversion.
 Well now, the ad would get full credit for that sale.

 Linear attribution is where we evenly distribute each channel and we give credit all across the board, the same amount of credit all through the journey, no matter which channel was the one with conversion.
-So some credit would go to organics, some credit would go to social, and some credit would go to ads in the example I gave before.
+Some credit would go to organics, some credit would go to social, and some credit would go to ads in the example I gave before.
 I break it down evenly.
 It's evenly distributed.
-The position based model is a model where it gives 40% of each conversion to the first and the last touch point.
-And then the other 20% is divided by the additional touch points in between.
-This model creates a U, where the first touch and the last are going to get the most priority, but then we'll also divide some of that to the touch points in between.
+The position-based model is a model where it gives 40% of each conversion to the first and the last touchpoint.
+And then the other 20% is divided by the additional touchpoints in between.
+This model creates a U, where the first touch and the last are going to get the most priority, but then we'll also divide some of that to the touchpoints in between.

 Time decay model.
 This model gives credit more to the touch points as they move closer towards conversion.
 So again, if we talked about organic, would be at the beginning, would only get a little bit.
 If they came back through social, social would have more of a play.
 IF they came back through direct, that a little bit more.
 And then let's say ads was the final one, that would get the most credit in this specific model here.

 So how do we choose the right model for our business?
 As we talked about, you have a couple of different options, a couple of different choices and you can run tests on these to see which ones make the most sense for you.
 As we talked about, last touch is actually the default in Google Analytics for your conversions, your goals, your e-commerce.
 It's also the default in Google ads if you're using it there.
 Now this is the most conservative strategy and it's going to give all the credit on the last channel engaged.
-On the opposite of that would be more growth oriented.
-So this'll be focusing on generating the most amount of companies who are looking at varied growth models or want to just get a number of people in the pipeline.
-First touch might be the one for you and this gives all the credit to that first channel, so you would invest in that channel that's going to drive the most amounts, the massive amount of people to your site.
+On the opposite of that would be more growth-oriented.
+This will be focusing on generating the most companies who are looking at varied growth models or want to just get a number of people in the pipeline.
+First touch might be the one for you and this gives all the credit to that first channel, so you would invest in that channel that's going to drive the most people to your site.